LearnToDiscover/actions/comment-diff/README.md

 # Comment on Pull Request

-This action will add a comment to a pull request and will continue to update the the comment as changes are made to the pull request.
+This action will add a comment to a pull request and will continue to update the comment as changes are made to the pull request.

 ## Inputs